datkk06/OpenStack-Tutorial/Content/advanced-neutron.md

 # systemctl restart neutron-openvswitch-agent
 ```

 Now we are going to create an external network as a flat provider network and associate it with the configured physical network.
-Configuring it as a shared network will allow all tenants to create instances directly to it
+Configuring it as a shared network will allow all tenants to create instances directly to it.

 ```
 # source keystone_admin